Kit comes with embedded Python. Regular CPython 3.7 is used with no modifications.

 Using tools like Dependency Walker.

-Running Kit from Python¶
+Running Kit from Python

-Actually another Python library us used (different
+A different Python library file is used (different

-Allows explicit control over update loop.
+Allows explicit control over the update loop.